pramitgarg/Q-A-Document-Rag-System/README.md

-# 🤖 Customer Support AI Chatbot
+# 🤖 Q/A Document Rag System

 A fully local, privacy-first **RAG (Retrieval-Augmented Generation)** chatbot that answers questions from your PDF documents.
 Built with LangChain, Ollama, Weaviate, and Gradio — runs entirely on your machine with **zero API keys or cloud dependencies**.